neil-gallagher/directed-spectrum/README.md

         set to 1, then the directed spectrum will be calculated for integer frequency values.
 If set to 'None' (the default), then the frequency resolution will be fs/nperseg.
+* `return_onesided` : bool, optional
+        If True, return a one-sided spectrum.
+If False return a two-sided spectrum.
+Must be False if the input timeseries is complex.
+Defaults to False.
+* `estimator` : {'Wilson', 'AR'}, optional
+        Method to use for estimating the directed spectrum.
+'Wilson' is Wilson's spectral factorization of the data cross-spectral density matrix.
+'AR' fits an autoregressive model to the data.
+        Defaults to 'Wilson'.
 * `max_iter` : int, optional
         Max number of Wilson factorization iterations.
 If factorization does not converge before reaching this value, directed spectrum estimates may be inaccurate.
-Defaults to 1000.
+Used only when estimator is 'Wilson'.
+No Defaults to 1000.
 * `tol` : float, optional
         Wilson factorization convergence tolerance value.
+Used only when estimator is 'Wilson'.
 Defaults to 1e-6.
-* `return_onesided` : bool, optional
+* `order` : int or 'aic', optional
-        If True, return a one-sided spectrum.
-If False return a two-sided spectrum.
-Must be False if the input timeseries is complex.
-Defaults to False.
+        Autoregressive model order.
+If 'aic', used Akaike Information Criterion to automatically determine model order.
+Used only when estimator is 'AR'.
+Defaults to 'aic'.
 * `window` : str or tuple or array_like, optional
         Desired window to use.
 If `window` is a string or tuple, it is passed to `get_window` to generate the window values, which are